 Size Site Area: 39,600 SF / Project Area: 210,000 SF

-Understandably, the opportunity to design for the oldest continuously operated public market in the country brought intense scrutiny and concern for any changes made to one of the city’s most authentic and treasured landmarks.
-The Market’s overarching goal was to meet the needs of its broad-based stakeholder community of vendors, residents and social service recipients, and to work collaboratively to integrate the addition with pedestrian connections to the soon to be revitalized waterfront.
-Technical challenges were many, as the site is located above an active railroad line and 100 year train old tunnel.
+Technical challenges were many, as the site is located above an active railroad line and a 100-year-old train tunnel.
 Design rationale for the final concept followed from extensive community and stakeholder involvement, and significant evaluation and analyses of the physical, zoning code and regulatory constraints, Market Commission Guidelines, primary public views, pedestrian circulation patterns, massing studies, parking feasibility, and economic feasibility.
 New features include small retail shops and stalls, restaurant space, and an incredible new public view terrace with outdoor seating.